purpledalek/SimplePiStats/readme.md

 You can add a custom CSS file by putting it in the `static` folder, then adding the filename to the config.
 For example if you have a CSS file called myCustomStyle.css, you can put that in the `static` folder and then add "myCustomStyle.css" to the custom_css line of the config.
 Any changes made to elements in your custom css file will overwrite the default style for that element.

 ## Possible features
-- The ability to display Docker container information
 - More icons for popular services